 - The unmarked burial site of one of John Wilkes Booth’s coconspirators in the assassination of President Lincoln; and

 - The grave of John Philip Sousa, composer of “The Star-Spangled Banner.”

 Roberts comes from a long line of Washington power players.
 Her mother is Cokie Roberts, longtime political analyst for National Public Radio, and her father is veteran journalist Steven V. Roberts.
 Her uncle, Tommy Boggs, is one of Washington’s top lobbyists.

 Roberts herself was a science reporter for NPR in Washington and San Francisco.
 She still fills in as a substitute anchor, but her time is largely occupied by the cemetery and working on her master’s degree in forensic anthropology.
 Roberts said her interests are not as disparate as they seem.

 “I think there’s a lot of science that science reporters would rather be doing than talking about,” she said.

 Her degree in forensic anthropology will help her make sense of the lives led by the deceased people she will study, much like her job at the cemetery.

 “It’s about telling human stories,” Roberts said.

-This article appears in the May 10, 2012, edition of National Journal Daily.
+This article appears in the May 10, 2012 edition of NJ Daily.